Ajnasz/wolweb/README.md

 ## Configuration

 To configure WolWeb, create a YAML file with the following structure.
 This file contains the MAC addresses of the devices you want to wake up.
+If you set the `host` field, you will be able to ping the device to check if it is online.

 config.yaml